DaniqueJ-R/milestone_proj_3/README.md

 * Mentor Brian Macharia for guiding and advising throughout the project's lifecycle.
 * Rick Atherton, Elaine Broche, mittnamnkenny, and Ilyascan OIgun are sources of information for README content and layout.
 * Code Institute Slack community for peer reviewing the website.
+* Friends and family for testing and reviewing the website.

 ### Languages Used: